eloj/radix-sorting/README.md

 It may be possible to efficiently do the histogramming for the _next pass_ within the sort loop of the _current pass_, reducing the memory footprint to two histogram buffers in the unrolled form.

+That said, it's hard to imagine a scenario where this would be a win on a typical "big CPU" system where memory and cache is plentiful and prefetching efficient.

 ### <a name="key-rewriting"></a> Key rewriting